UPDATE – Johnson & Johnson COVID-19 vaccine news

 COVID-19 Testing Guidance

-During the national public health emergency period, UnitedHealthcare will cover medically necessary COVID-19 testing at no cost share when ordered by a physician or appropriately licensed health care professional for purposes of the diagnosis or treatment of an individual member.*
+UnitedHealthcare will cover medically appropriate COVID-19 testing during the national public health emergency period (currently scheduled to end July 19, 2021), at no cost share, when ordered by a physician or appropriately licensed health care professional for purposes of the diagnosis or treatment of an individual member.*

 Tests must be FDA authorized to be covered without cost sharing (copayment, coinsurance or deductible).
 FDA-authorized tests include tests approved for patient use through pre-market approval or emergency use pathways, and tests that are developed and administered in accordance with FDA specifications or through state regulatory approval.